This post may contain affiliate links. Please see our disclosure policy for more details.

 Did you make this recipe?
 Leave a rating below and let me know how you liked the recipe!
 Your feedback means so much to me!

-Indian Spiced Roasted Cauliflower and Chickpeas
+Indian Roasted Cauliflower and Chickpeas

 Equipment